Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.20 - Apr 19th
+    * Now it's possible to query state changes caused by a block for all chains we support except for ETH.
+The endpoint is `https://api.blockchair.com/{:chain}/state/changes/block/{:block_id)`.
+The response contains an array where the keys are addresses which were affected by the block, and the values are balance changes.
+Example: `https://api.blockchair.com/bitcoin/state/changes/block/1` returns `12c6DSiU4Rq3P4ZxziKxzrL5LmMBrzjrJX => 5000000000` which means that the only state change caused by a block was rewarding the miner with 50 bitcoins.
+This is useful if you need to track balance changes for a lot of addresses - you can now simply track state changes and find the needed addresses there instead of constantly retrieving information about the balances.
 * v.2.0.19 - Apr 17th
     * Added alpha support for Ripple (see `Ripple support` in the docs)
     * Introducing Graph API for Ethereum (a possibility to find connections between two Ethereum addresses), see `Ethereum graph` in the docs) - it's in private alpha test mode